 - Information and advice on dealing with bullying and related problems, freely available to schools, professionals, families and children.

-- Training in best practice approaches to tackling bullying for teachers, youth workers and child protection professionals in the UK and internationally.
+- Training in best practice approaches to tackling bullying for teachers, youth workers and child protection professionals in the UK.

 - Working with Government and other organisations to ensure that concerns for safeguarding children are high on the national agenda.

 - Media engagement to raise awareness and dispel myths about bullying and child protection among the general public.